 amplifier stages connected together in a single ended push pull configuration.

-Each amplifier stage (module) includes an RF driver (IXDD414 ICs), one IC
+Each amplifier stage (module) includes an RF driver (IXDD614 or IXDD414 ICs),

 for every 2 MOSFETs.
 The driver IC inputs are connected together to form